About

 The Group exists to promote and support the activities of the chemical crystallography community within the UK and Eire.
 To this end, several regular activities are organized:

-• A one-day meeting in the Autumn (usually the middle Wednesday in November) on a topic of current interest in the field.
+• A one-day meeting in the Autumn on a topic of current interest in the field.

 • Several sessions at the British Crystallographic Association’s Annual Spring meeting, often arranged in conjunction with the other Groups of the BCA.